nus-cs2103-AY1920S1/duke/docs/README.md

 ### `list`

 List of all the tasks added.
-The list is 1 index
+The list is 1 index.

 #### Example command:
 ```$xslt